Loan Type

 What loan-to-value ratios are available for commercial investment properties?

-How does debt service coverage ratio affect commercial loan qualification?
+How does Houston's lack of zoning affect commercial loan underwriting?

-What are typical terms and interest rates for commercial hard money loans?
+What are typical terms and rates for commercial hard money loans in Houston?